-- 1. "Executive Director and Chief Medical Officer" means the executive director and chief medical officer of UHS. - 2.
-"President" means the president of The University of Texas at - 3.
-"Student" means a person enrolled at the university. - 4.
-"University" means The University of Texas at Austin. - 5.
+- 1. "Executive Director" means the executive director of UHS. - 2.
+"Chief Medical Officer" means the chief medical officer of UHS. - 3.
+"President" means the president of The University of Texas at - 4.
+"Student" means a person enrolled at the university. - 5.
+"University" means The University of Texas at Austin. - 6.
 "Vice president" means the vice president for student affairs or a delegate or representative of the vice president.